bigdoods/BIM-VR-Toolkit/README.md

 *Complete commit template to keep commit descriptions and project progress easy to follow for others.

-*Use features belong to an IDE like [documentX by Innovasys] to markup your code.
+*Consider using an IDE like [documentX by Innovasys] to markup your code.
 These tools enables intellisense to pick up suggestions by other code editors and helps other developers pick up and work with your code.

 ## Licence